ansible/awx/docs/build_awx_image.md

 $ ansible-playbook tools/ansible/build.yml -v -e awx_image=registry.example.com/awx -e awx_version=test
 ```

+> Note: The development image (`make docker-compose-build`) will not work with the awx-operator, the UI is not built in that image, among other things (see Dockerfile.j2 for more info).

 This will build an AWX image and tag it.
 You can then push that image to your container registry: